Q42/template-ios/README.md

 - Are written in idiomatic Swift or Objective-C that sticks to best practices.
 - Have as few dependencies of its own as possible.
 Preferably none.
-- Aren't too big, in order to keep compile times and bloat in check.
+- Aren't too big, so as to keep compile times and bloat in check.

 ### Testing